Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: 1 (928) 282-4069 | Website | Hours: 9 am – 5 pm daily | Entrance: Free

-For those looking to attend a mass while visiting Sedona, the Chapel of the Holy Cross is a wonderful place to combine religion and the area’s natural beauty.
+For those looking to attend a mass while visiting Sedona, the Chapel of the Holy Cross is a wonderful place to combine worship with the area’s natural beauty.

 Airport Mesa